 2. Normalizes Oil Production And pH Levels

 More often than not, the main cause of hair fall is the excessive production of oil or an imbalance in the pH levels on your scalp.
 When your scalp is dry, the sebaceous glands are pushed into overdrive, producing more oil than necessary.
 The excess oil starts to clog the hair follicles, leading to issues such as itching and dandruff, and eventually hair fall.
-Vitamin E oil counters this by providing moisture and thereby calming the overzealous sebaceous glands while balancing out the pH levels.
+Vitamin E oil counters this by providing moisture, thereby calming the overzealous sebaceous glands while balancing out the pH levels.

 3. Antioxidant Activity